a20351766/udo.1.4.0/docs/source/kafka.rst

 Caveat emptor
 -------------

 This document assumes that the reader knows how to set up a Kafka cluster and a ZooKeeper ensemble, and keep them secure for general usage by preventing unauthorized access.
-The sole purpose of this guide is to identify the steps you need to take so as to have a set of Hyperledger Fabric ordering service nodes (OSNs) use your Kafka cluster and provide an ordering service to your blockchain network.
+The sole purpose of this guide is to identify the steps you need to take so as to have a set of Hyperledger UDO ordering service nodes (OSNs) use your Kafka cluster and provide an ordering service to your blockchain network.

 Big picture
 -----------